At the Bank of Canada, we cover the cost of day-to-day business with “seigniorage,” which means earning money from issuing bank notes.

 Here’s how seigniorage works.

-As an example, we’ll use the vertical $10 bill.
+As an example, we’ll use the Frontiers $10 bill.

 Let’s say our investments generate 2 percent interest per year for the lifespan of the bank note.

 Cost of bank notes

 Say it costs 23 cents to produce and 15 cents to distribute a bank note, for a total of 38 cents.